dilgraf/data_analyst/3_market_analysis/README.md

-# Analysis of borrowers' reliability
+# Analysis of the catering market

 Goal: To research the catering market in Moscow for the further opening of a cafe.